yelsky-s/earthquake-forcast/README.md

 the errors (RMSE) for train and test sets that were achieved with Linear Regression (shown below) are:
 ![image](https://user-images.githubusercontent.com/101993270/213099563-e62dff67-1af4-477e-a743-6040996d4b7b.png)

 In this region error of 0.1 degree along N-S axis is approximate to 10km.
-So, RMSE of 0.688 is almost 70 km range, which is a considerable error of coarse.
+So, RMSE of 0.688 is almost 70 km range, which is a considerable error of course.
 But keeping on mind that the data in that dataset is spread along approximately 400 km along the Dead Sea fault we may conclude that a prediction with +/-70km still have some predictive validity.

 ![image](https://user-images.githubusercontent.com/101993270/213099104-ad101888-2403-43dd-ad75-84e05ec3e59d.png)